How to get to Ulm in Germany – A Guide for Curious Tourists

 What to see & do in Ulm

 Ulm is one of the most beautiful small towns in Baden-Wurttemberg, which is famous for the tallest cathedral in the world.
-Ulm Cathedral is almost 5 meters higher than Cologne Cathedral.
+The Ulm Cathedral is almost 5 meters higher than Cologne Cathedral.
 Ulm is also famous for its unique location – it is situated on the banks of the Danube, which is natural border between two German regions – Baden-Wurttemberg and Bavaria.

 Town Center